EGI-FCTF/bCDMI/README.md

   -a | --auth               Override authorization data (format shall be understandable by cURL command line).
   --cdmi-version <version>  Version of the CDMI standard to use (default 1.0.1) --crl-update              Update CRL before creating a new proxy.
 Recommended if fetch-crl is not enabled in the cron (ex. on Windows machines)
+  --ca-path <path>          Use the following CA path for HTTPs certificates verification (default to /etc/grid-security/certificates if present)
+  -k | --insecure           Do not verify HTTPs certificate in the API calls (not recommended)

 put command:
  -T | --upload-file <file>  File to upload [mandatory]